 Over the last 5 years there has been an explosion of smart and connected devices.
 Gartner is predicting that by 2020 there will be 37 Billion connected devices and more than 4.3 Zetabytes of data generated by these devices.
 The Internet of Things (IoT) is well upon us!

 Quick adoption of health devices like Fitbit and smart thermostats such as Nest are bringing more and more connections and opportunities into the consumer world.
 As such many home appliance and consumer goods companies are looking at how they can take advantage of this trend and transform their interaction with their consumers and customers.

-In order to understand how this is starting to evolve and how it will impact and change the supply chain, let us consider 4 user cases that are emerging with early adopters in this space.
+In order to understand how this is starting to evolve and how it will impact and change the digital supply chain, let us consider 4 user cases that are emerging with early adopters in this space.